Dropshipping vs affiliate marketing!

-The new year is upon us and I am willing to bet that 2019 will be the easiest year for you to be able to make money online.
+The new year is upon us and I am willing to bet that this year will be the easiest year for you to be able to make money online.

-I use both models and they make up a huge (90%+ of my monthly income online) so I know my way around these two and I want to share with you which one I think is the better option for you to start with.
+I’ve personally used both models and combined; they make up a huge (90%+ of my monthly income online) so I know my way around these two and I want to share with you which one I think is the better option for you to start with.

-Both drop shipping and affiliate allow you to sell through a third party, meaning that you can make money from products without spending a lot of money or doing all the work it would take to set up a traditional shop.
+Both dropshipping and affiliate marketing allow you to sell through a third party, meaning that you can make money from products without spending a lot of money or doing all the work it would take to set up a traditional shop.

 Meet Third-Party Selling